MilanVucic/AndroidCourseMaterials/readme.md

 >PRO TIP: Use `shift+shift` shortcut to quickly search for a file by name.
 >E.g. Wanting to find files related to lesson 2: "less2" is what I'd type because the search is smart
 ## Useful Shortcuts
-This is a list of shortcuts I oersonally like to use in IntelliJ products, refer to the link below for a comprehensive list.
+This is a list of shortcuts I personally like to use in IntelliJ products, refer to the link below for a comprehensive list.
 They work across all of their platforms.
 The shortcuts I use are for Windows, so sorry Mac users, but I have a solution for you.
 Use the first shortcut that searches for actions and learn Mac equivalents for them or just visit [this link to find your shortcut](https://www.jetbrains.com/help/idea/mastering-keyboard-shortcuts.html).
 #### General
 - `CTRL+SHIFT+A` Search actions - basically searches all the other shortcuts that you forget.
 Example of what you can search: `rename`, `generate`, `pull`, `git`, `build`, `build apk` and so on.
 Endless possibilities.
 Single most powerful shortcut.
 - `ALT+ENTER` Quick Actions.
 Very useful and widely used shortcut.
 When you have an error or a warning in the code, usually Android studio will have several ideas on how to help you fix it.
 Depending on the context, these actions will differ, so explore them as you need.